Citrinate/FreePackages/README.md

 This plugin discovers free packages on Steam and activates them on your account.

-This plugin works by listening for changes to Steam's [PICS](https://steamdb.info/faq/#pics).
-Since PICs doesn't show changes that happened before a certain time, the plugin may not discover all previously released free packages.
-It's also possible to miss newly released free packages if your bot is logged out for extended periods of time.
+This plugin works by listening for [changes](https://steamdb.info/faq/#changenumber) to Steam's [PICS](https://steamdb.info/faq/#pics).
+When using this plugin, a bot that remains logged on continually will rarely miss newly released free packages.
+The limiting factor here is that PICS doesn't show changes that have aged beyond a certain point.
+Usually, PICS will not show changes older than ~12-16 hours.
+As a result, the plugin might not discover all previously released free packages, and if your bot is logged out for extended periods, it could also miss newly released free packages.

 ## Installation